 - Committing a crime with the use of a firearm

 - Carrying a concealed weapon without a permit

 - Possession of a firearm as a convicted felon

 - Illegal firearms sales

-- Sale of firearm to a juvenile/juvenile possession of a firearm
+- Sale of a firearm to a juvenile/juvenile possession of a firearm

 - Other gun charges